dhidas/id09-1_CDI_ivu18_2.4m/README.md

 This PLC will home 1 axis at a time.
 The corresponding axis will be set to following mode and follow this axis.
 In this mode, the home position as read on the linear encoder is read at the position of the home switch.
 Once this is found, the offset values for the encoders must be set by hand in the PPMAC code (e.g. "#define kM1OFFSET 123456" in global_definitions.pmh).

 During the homing process P_HomingInProgress is set to true and no other motion through PLC08 should be allowed.

+This homing program is not yet complete.
+The idea is only to record the linear encoder position when the switch is activated.
+This captured value will be written displayed in EPICS/CSS.
+The expert will then need to interpret this number in terms of kM1OFFSET (or other offset).
+The reason for this is we are either using the switch is a reference to place a scale, or we are using the scale to find the switch.
+Either part may be replaced in case of damage of failure.

 ### PLC07 - Beacon
 This PLC monitors the AmpEnable status for each motor and trusts the CS and motor moving status calculated in PLC02.
 Fault status are checked.
 The beacon will illuminate in the following way: